 A displaced person is someone who has fled their home to another part of their country, without crossing an international border.
-Nearly 20 people are displaced every minute – and half of them are children.
+A staggering 30 people are displaced every minute.

-Globally, 65.6 million people have been forced from their homes – more than double the populations of Australia and New Zealand combined.
+Globally, 68.5 million people have been forced from their homes – that's more than the populations of Australia, New Zealand and Canada combined.
 Right now, there are more refugees and displaced people than ever before.
 This is the reality for millions of young people like you around the world.

 How come it’s not a famine challenge anymore?

 While World Vision's 40 Hour Famine Backpack Challenge still raises money for vulnerable people, these days it’s a little different!

 In 2017, we wanted to address the current refugee crisis, which has become the biggest humanitarian crisis of our time.
 Conflict and violence, food insecurity and natural disaster have forced millions of families to flee their homes.
 The statistics for people under 18 years old are scary – they make up more than half of all refugees.
 World Vision Australia is committed to helping achieve life in all its fullness for every child.
 That’s why we have focused our 40 Hour Famine efforts on helping young refugee and displaced people around the world – young people who could just as easily be in our shoes as we could be in theirs.